 Goal 1: Are competent, safe, and independent in physical therapy practice across the lifespan and in the numerous settings of physical therapy practice.

-Outcome: Students will achieve entry-level by the last clinical rotation on a clinical performance instrument.
+Outcome: Students will achieve entry-level by the last clinical rotation on the CIET.

 Goal 2: Students will utilize evidence-based practices to direct their clinical decision making.